bioinfwithjudith/sourmash_tutorial/README.md

 # The MetaQuest Tutorial

-Each of you will get a random sample and with the help of this tutorial, it it your side quest to report the sample that you were tasked to study!
+Each of you will get a random sample and with the help of this tutorial, it is your quest to report the metagenomic sample that you were tasked to study!

 # Introduction